This page was generated from wta/fembem.ipynb.

 [None, l2mass.mat.Inverse(freedofs=fesL2.FreeDofs())] ])

-Compute the solution of the coupled system (symmetric version) and look at the solution:
+Compute the solution of the coupled system:

 [7]: